 Just hours after we first wrote about projectors being added to the finale scene of The Haunted Mansion at Walt Disney World’s Magic Kingdom, Disney has unveiled a new, but quite possibly temporary, effect depicting the attraction’s famous Hitchhiking Ghosts in an all-new animated form.

-The Audio-Animatronic figures of Phineas, Ezra, and Gus, collectively the Hitchhiking Ghosts, have been - for now - replaced by computer-generated projections.
-This includes the three ghosts initially standing next to each other, thumbs extended, as well as the ghosts formerly seen riding in Doom Buggies alongside guests, via mirrors.
-The mirrors and previous scene have been covered - for now - by black screens, onto which the CG ghosts are projected.
+The Audio-Animatronic figures of Phineas, Ezra, and Gus, collectively the Hitchhiking Ghosts, have been – for now – replaced by computer-generated projections.
+This includes the three ghosts initially standing next to each other, thumbs extended, and the ghosts formerly seen riding in Doom Buggies alongside Guests via mirrors.
+The mirrors and previous scenes have been covered – for now – by black screens, onto which the CG ghosts are projected.

-After a quick trip to the park tonight, I bring back with me video of this “update,” but with a footnote: While fans are often quick to pass judgement on additions of any sort in a Disney theme park, I encourage you to consider that these changes are temporary in nature.
+After a quick trip to the park tonight, I bring back with my video of this “update,” but with a footnote: While fans are often quick to pass judgment on additions of any sort in a Disney theme park, I encourage you to consider that these changes are temporary in nature.

 With that said, here is the short video, followed by more of my thoughts:

-Cast members working at the Mansion say that behind the black screens, the Audio-Animatronic figures are being worked on.
+Cast Members working at the Mansion say that the Audio-Animatronic figures are being worked on behind the black screens.
 With this scene being a vital and memorable one to the Mansion, it’s easy to imagine that these projections are essentially animated construction walls, if you will, temporarily blocking the work going on behind them.
 If that is indeed their use, then they offer a wonderful alternative to simply blacking out the scene or closing the attraction while work progresses.
-At least guests can still enjoy the attraction and get the basic idea of the finale scene while improvements are made.
+At least Guests can still enjoy the attraction and get the basic idea of the finale scene while improvements are made.